ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 # Privacy and security requirements {#priv-sec}

-Encrypted DNS improves the privacy and security of DNS queries and answers in the presence of malicious attackers.
+Encrypted (and authenticated) DNS improves the privacy and security of DNS queries and answers in the presence of malicious attackers.
 Such attackers are assumed to interfere with or otherwise impede DNS traffic and corresponding discovery mechanisms.
 They may be on-path or off-path between the client and entities with which the client communicates {{?RFC3552}}.
 These attackers can inject, tamper, or otherwise interfere with traffic as needed.